iconindicators/appindicators/README.md

 The above command is for `Debian 11/12` or `Ubuntu 20.04/22.04`, which uses `libgirepository1.0-dev` and only works with `PyGObject` version `3.50.0` or below.
 For `Ubuntu 24.04+` or `Debian 13+`, which use `libgirepository-2.0`, remove the version restriction on `PyGObject`.

 Some indicators, such as `indicatorlunar`, require additional packages specified in the `dependencies` field of the respective `pyproject.toml`.
-Include additional packages `pip install` in the above command.
+Include additional packages in the `pip install` above.

 ## Development Under Geany